 Sisters From Another Mother are a diverse group of women, Drumming, Singing and Working together to build bridges of understanding and sharing within the community.
 Chantal Chagnon has been blessed to have such incredible women and girls to join together with her and her mother, Cheryle Chagnon-Greyeyes.
 Together they work diligently to bring Traditional Aboriginal Songs, Stories, Culture and Understanding to the Calgary Community.

-Chantal Chagnon, Cheryle Chagnon-Greyeyes, and Sisters From Another Mother have been featured on stages including the Jubilee Auditorium, Jack Singer Concert Hall, Genesis Centre, MacEwan Hall Stage (University of Calgary), and many other venues.
+Chantal Chagnon, Cheryle Chagnon-Greyeyes, and Sisters From Another Mother of Cree8 have been featured on stages including the Jubilee Auditorium, Jack Singer Concert Hall, Genesis Centre, MacEwan Hall Stage (University of Calgary), and many other venues.
 They offer Traditional Openings, Welcoming to Treaty 7 Territory, Drumming, Singing, Storytelling, Dance, Emceeing and Inspiring Public Speaking.

 Thundering Nations International performs numerous cultural awareness dance presentations at schools, community events, corporate functions, festivals.
 Thundering Nations is formed of professional pow wow dancers of all styles including Hoop Dancers.